stephengold/Minie/README.md

         bas.setDebugAxisLineWidth(0f); // solid axis arrows

-By default, Minie visualizes collision shapes using wire materials:
+By default, Minie visualizes collision shapes using single-sided wireframe materials:

  + yellow for any collision object without contact response, which includes any `PhysicsGhostObject`